 Besides this, stress can also have other effects on your child.
 Remain relaxed as much as possible and keep yourself and your baby happy.

 Avoid tight clothes during pregnancy to let your gut digest food properly.

 Although maternity jeans offer ample space for your growing baby, they can still be restrictive enough to constrict the space your stomach needs to digest food.

 This is a great remedy for gas and bloating in early pregnancy as well as in the later stages.

 Just soak a spoon of fenugreek seeds in water for 6-7 hours or overnight.
 Take the seeds out and drink this water for relief.

-Are Gas And Bloating during Pregnancy a Sign of Worry?
+Are Gas and Bloating During Pregnancy a Sign of Worry?

 Most of the time gas is a simple reaction to an improper pregnancy diet or the result of heightened levels of progesterone.
 But if you are constantly feeling bloated and suffer from flatulence or belching during pregnancy, then this could be a sign that something is wrong.
-If you have also been suffering from constipation for more than a week or have severe pain for more than 30 minutes, then this could even become serious.
+If you have also been suffering from constipation for more than a week or have severe pain for more than 30 minutes, this could even become serious.
 Ensure that you consult with your doctor and get professional treatment.

 Many mothers-to-be approach their doctors with the question, ‘is gas or feeling bloated a pregnancy symptom?‘ It must be remembered that having gas does not mean that you are pregnant.
 A pregnancy test is the best way to check for pregnancy.
 While gas and bloating during pregnancy cause discomfort, they pose no threat to the child and can easily be treated with a few diet and lifestyle changes.